 It’s easy to ignore the latest industry buzzwords, but the concept of ‘containerisation’ is very much worthy of your time.
 Over the last few years, container loading software has gained serious traction as a highly efficient means of running applications in the cloud.
 With container software platforms like Docker now seeing widespread use, it’s the perfect time to get up to speed and find out how containerisation could benefit your projects.

 What are containers?

 When you hear the word, you might think of those big, cuboid-shaped shipping containers.
 As it turns out, that’s a useful metaphor.
 Like shipping containers, software containers provide a standardised, fully-enclosed unit that can be easily shifted from place to place.

-A container is a package of software that includes everything needed for a specific application, running as an isolated instance and functioning like a separate server environment.
+A container is a package of software that includes everything needed for a specific application.
+It runs as an isolated instance, functioning like a separate server environment.
 Sharing a single operating system kernel, multiple containers can run on one physical or virtual machine, but will not affect each other in any way.
 To the user, a container feels like its own unique environment, irrespective of the host infrastructure.

 So containers are standalone, consisting of just the essentials required to run your code.
 But because they don’t need to cram in their own OS, they’re also lightweight and agile.
 This allows them to be quickly deployed and easily transferred across different environments.
 Containers can perform tasks that would otherwise require a whole virtual machine (VM) or server.
 But by sharing just one OS kernel, they potentially consume far less resources.

 Container vs VM

 With all this talk of isolated instances and separate environments, you’d be forgiven for thinking of containers as simply mini-VMs.
 But that doesn’t tell the whole story.
 Both container loading software and virtual machines abstract server resources to act like independent systems, but the way they do this is fundamentally different.
 While VMs rely on a hypervisor to virtualise a whole physical server complete with OS, containers use OS partitioning and services like Docker to abstract only the software required for a specific application.